- To facilitate the ability of peace support training centres to dialogue with each other as a matter of routine;

 To serve as a depository that offers advisory services to the African Union (the Commission and the Peace and Security Council) on peace support operations issues;

-To act as a sounding board for the AU commission on peace support operations concerning donor relations.
+To act as a sounding board for the AU Commission on peace support operations.

 Other than its members, APSTA has two principal organs.
 The first is the Presidency, which is annually held on rotational basis by a member institution.
 The second is the APSTA Secretariat, which is the permanent standing organ of the Association based in Nairobi, Kenya.

-APSTA operates on the basis of two Principal documents:
+APSTA exists on the legal basis of the Constitution.

 Areas of Engagement